LucHermitte/lh-vim-lib/doc/OO.md

 script-local functions.

 #### `lh#object#inject(object, method_name, function_name, snr)`
-Method 2: If the method names differ from the script local function names, you'll need to use instead:
+Method 2: If the method names differ from the script-local function names, you'll need to use instead:

 ```vim